giellalt/lang-sms/merging_dir/00_readme.txt

 are multiword expressions.
 Hence, just putting this tag on a sequence of words doesn't say too much.

+As for Michael's "(In principle, once our FST/CG automata work better, we can let them analyze the single simple constituents automatically.)", this was and still is my plan for sme, yet unless Michael, I am aware of the problems of using this method, problems that can be subsumed under the label "lack of contex results in wrong pos-labeling".

 ========================

  2. The second has to do with attribute names.
 For use in the NDS proper nouns have the following attributes pos=_N_ type=_Prop_.
 Michael has already used the the attribute name _type_ for specifications _place_, _person_ etc. What shall we do here?
 I suggest Michael_s type attribute be renamed some how.
 Are there any suggestions.